Vercel vs Netlify vs Cloudflare Pages (UK)

 Honest call-outs (where competitors actually win):

-• Cloudflare Pages’ free tier is genuinely production-grade — unlimited bandwidth and 500 builds/mo, with edge locations in Manchester, London, and Edinburgh by default.
-For a static Foundation-tier site, it’s free hosting that beats Vercel Pro on raw cost and sovereignty.
+- Cloudflare Pages’ free tier is genuinely production-grade, unlimited bandwidth and 500 builds/mo, with edge locations in Manchester, London, and Edinburgh by default.
+For a simple static site, it is free hosting that beats Vercel Pro on raw cost and sovereignty.

-• Netlify’s free tier permits commercial use; Vercel’s Hobby does not.
-Lots of UK indies use Vercel Hobby for a paid client site without realising they’re in breach of Vercel’s commercial-use clause.
+- Netlify’s free tier permits commercial use; Vercel’s Hobby does not.
+Lots of UK indies use Vercel Hobby for a paid client site without realising they are in breach of Vercel’s commercial-use clause.

-Pricing: Hobby tier free (commercial use NOT permitted — important).
+Pricing: Hobby tier free but non-commercial only (commercial use NOT permitted, important).
 Pro $20/user/month (commercial use OK, 1 TB bandwidth, fair-use compute).
 Enterprise custom.

-Security model: Standard modern hosting — SOC 2 Type 2, ISO 27001, GDPR DPA signed by default.
-The Pro plan’s commercial license matters for any UK SMB that’s not an unincorporated hobby.
-(Hobby tier is technically restricted to non-commercial use — most agencies + SMBs should be on Pro.)
+Security model: Standard modern hosting, SOC 2 Type 2, ISO 27001, GDPR DPA signed by default.
+The Pro plan’s commercial license matters for any UK SMB that is not an unincorporated hobby.
+(Hobby tier is technically restricted to non-commercial use, most agencies + SMBs should be on Pro.)

 When to choose it:

-• You’re on Astro, Next.js, SvelteKit, or any modern static-first framework — Vercel’s first-party support is the best in class
+- You are on Astro, Next.js, SvelteKit, or any modern static-first framework, Vercel’s first-party support is the best in class

-• You want UK region-pinning with one config line (site.config.ts + vercel.json)
+- You want UK region-pinning with one config line (

 Where it falls short:

-• Free tier is non-commercial only (lots of agencies + indies don’t realise this until a Vercel terms reminder lands)
+- Free tier is non-commercial only (lots of agencies + indies do not realise this until a Vercel terms reminder lands)

 Vercel → (I use it for ukwebmarketing.com itself + every UK Web Marketing client site since the rebuild.
 Affiliate-disclosed when programme available.)